-This policy applies to faculty, teachers, staff, students, and guests in all offices and divisions of Gallaudet University.
+This policy applies to all employees of Gallaudet University.

 In compliance with Section 504 of the Rehabilitation Act, the Americans with Disabilities Act, and other non-discrimination laws and regulations, Gallaudet University will not discriminate against an otherwise qualified person with a disability in any aspect of employment or deny access to any person with a disability in its programs, services, or public facilities.
-Furthermore, as the only institution of higher education in the world designed specifically to educate and serve deaf and hard of hearing persons, Gallaudet University is a leader in communication accessibility and promotes direct visual communication among all members of the campus community.
+The University provides reasonable accommodations to individuals with disabilities when needed to assist employees in their employment and to other persons to enable them to benefit from University programs, services or public facilities.
+Furthermore, as the only institution of higher education in the world designed specifically to educate and serve deaf and hard of hearing persons, Gallaudet University is a leader in communication accessibility and promotes ASL communication among all members of the campus community.

 Roles and Responsibilities

-If the documentation provided does not support the existence of a disability or the need for an accommodation, the employee or student may be asked to provide additional information.
+If the documentation provided does not support the existence of a disability or the need for an accommodation, the employee may be asked to provide additional information.

 Employees who desire lactation or breastfeeding breaks/accommodations should contact the Director of Equal Opportunity Programs.
 Employees requesting such accommodations will be offered break time in a private (non-bathroom) space for expressing milk or breastfeeding in close proximity to the employee’s work area.
 Break time for expressing milk will, if possible, run concurrently with any break time already provided to the employee.
 Non-exempt employees taking break time to express milk will be paid to the extent they would have been paid to take a break for another reason.
 Notwithstanding the foregoing, an employee may, if desired, breastfeed her child in any public or private location where she has the right to be with her child.